PoliticalGraveyard.com

 Magnifico, Richard — of Brooklyn, Kings County, N.Y.
 Republican.
 Candidate for New York state assembly 41st District, 1966.
 Still living as of 1966.

 Magnin, Cyril Isaac (1899-1988) — also known as Cyril Magnin; "Mr. San Francisco" — of San Francisco, Calif.
 Born in San Francisco, Calif., July 6, 1899.
-Son of Joseph Magnin and Charlotte (Davis) Magnin.
 Democrat.
 Women's appearel business; delegate to Democratic National Convention from California, 1948 (alternate), 1964; Chief of Protocol for the City of San Francisco, 1964-1986; president of the Port of San Francisco.
 Jewish.
 Member, Freemasons.
 Died in San Francisco, Calif., June 8, 1988 (age 88 years, 338 days).
 Interment at Hills of Eternity Memorial Park, Colma, Calif.

 See also Wikipedia article — Internet Movie Database profile — Find-A-Grave memorial

 Magnitzky, Alfred Whidden (b.
 1901) — also known as Alfred W. Magnitzky — Born in New Orleans, Orleans Parish, La., January 5, 1901.
-U.S. Vice Consul in Magalianes, 1928-29; Porto Alegre, 1932.
+U.S. Vice Consul in Magallanes, 1928-29; Porto Alegre, as of 1932.
 Burial location unknown.

-MAGNO: See also Magno Sapere
+MAGNO: See also Magno Sapere — Magno Sapere

-MAGNOLIA (Soundex M254) — See also AGNOLI, CARMAGNOLA, CASTAGNOLA, GIOVAGNOLI, MAGNO, MAGNOTTA, MANOLIOS, NOLIN, NOLINGBERG, SPAGNOLA, SPAGNOLI, VANOLINDA.
+MAGNOLIA (Soundex M254) — See also AGNOLI, CARMAGNOLA, CASTAGNOLA, GIOVAGNOLI, MAGNO, MAGNOR, MAGNOTTA, MANOLIOS, NOLIN, NOLINGBERG, SPAGNOLA, SPAGNOLI, VANOLINDA.

 Magnolia, The Steel: See Condoleezza Rice

-Magnotta, Alfonso A. (1913-1963) — of Albion, Calhoun County, Mich.
-Born in 1913.
+Magnotta, Alfonso Anthony (1913-1963) — also known as Alfonso A. Magnotta — of Albion, Calhoun County, Mich.
+Born in Albion, Calhoun County, Mich., January 3, 1913.
 Democrat.
-Member of Michigan state house of representatives from Calhoun County 1st District, 1937-38; defeated, 1938; member of Michigan Democratic State Central Committee, 1939, 1947; candidate in primary for U.S. Representative from Michigan 3rd District, 1940; delegate to Democratic National Convention from Michigan, 1948, 1952, 1956 (alternate); circuit judge in Michigan 37th Circuit, 1959-63; defeated, 1959; appointed 1959; died in office 1963.
-Died May 29, 1963 (age about 49 years).
-Burial location unknown.
+Lawyer; member of Michigan state house of representatives from Calhoun County 1st District, 1937-38; defeated, 1938; member of Michigan Democratic State Central Committee, 1939, 1947; candidate for U.S. Representative from Michigan 3rd District, 1940; mayor of Albion, Mich., 1947-48; delegate to Democratic National Convention from Michigan, 1948 (member, Committee on Rules and Order of Business), 1952 (member, Committee on Rules and Order of Business), 1956 (alternate); circuit judge in Michigan 37th Circuit, 1959-63; defeated, 1959; appointed 1959; died in office 1963.
+Member, Jaycees.
+Died in Albion Township, Calhoun County, Mich., May 29, 1963 (age 50 years, 146 days).
+Interment at Riverside Cemetery, Albion, Mich.

 Magnotta, Dolores R. — of Bronx, Bronx County, N.Y.
 Democrat.
 Delegate to Democratic National Convention from New York, 1972.
 Female.
 Still living as of 1972.